jimmyjazz/IDEF0-SVG/README.md

 Function is composed of Function
 ```

-And can be rendered to:
+You can then render it to a diagram:

 ![IDEF0](samples/idef0-concepts.svg)